rui-zhang-ocean/RSKtools/README.md

 * Write to `support@rbr-global.com` if you need help

 ## Changes
+* Version 1.5.0 (2017-03-30)
+    - Move salinity derivation from RSKreaddata to RSKderivesalinity.
+    - Move calibrations table reading from RSKopen to RSKreadcalibrations
+    - Add RSKfirmwarever function
+    - Add channel longName change for temp04, temp05, temp10 and temp13.
+    - Remove dataset and datasetDeployments fields
+    - Fix bug with loading geodata
+    - Support for RSK v1.13.8

 * Version 1.4.6 (2017-01-18)
     - Remove non-marine channels from data table
     - Fix bugs that occured if RSKreaddata.m is run twice.